 Table 3 shows the one-year characteristics of the student bodies in charter schools, the TPS feeder schools and all traditional public schools for the states included in the impact analysis.
 The major difference between the charter students and the students attending feeder schools is that the percentage of white students enrolled in the charter schools (34 percent) is lower than the percentage of white students attending both All TPS (48 percent) and feeder schools (39 percent).
 The difference in the percentage of white students is offset by an increase in the percentage of black students enrolled in charter schools.
-Across the dataset, 27 percent of students enrolled in charter schools are black, but black students make up only 13 percent of the sample's TPS population and 15 percent of the feeder schools population.
-Enrollment for other racial/ethnic groups is consistent between TPS and charter schools, except that charter schools serve a smaller percentage of Hispanic students (31 percent) compared to their feeder schools (36 percent).
+Across the dataset, 27 percent of students enrolled in charter schools are black, but black students make up only 13 percent of the sample's TPS population and 15 percent of the feeder schools, except that charter schools serve a smaller percentage of Hispanic students (31 percent) compared to their feeder schools (36 percent).